One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”

 A ‘medical check-up’ is defined as “a physical examination of the employee by a health professional for (and only for) determining the employee’s state of health.”

-So, if you plan to take a health assessment during the year, it is certainly worth paying for this via your company, as you will not be taxed on the benefit.
+So, if you plan to take a health assessment during the year, paying for this via your company is certainly worth it, as you will not be taxed on the benefit.

 Medical Treatment

-If you are injured while carrying out your work duties, then the cost of any medical treatment is an allowable expense.
+If you are injured while performing your work duties, the cost of any medical treatment is an allowable expense.

-If you’re working overseas, and require medical treatment, then this is also an allowable and non-taxable expense.
+If you’re working overseas and require medical treatment, this is also an allowable and non-taxable expense.

-You can only claim for treatment received by the company director (or employee), not any relatives.
+You can only claim for treatment the company director (or employee) received, not any relatives.

 Gym Membership